 Seven tips to make your business travels healthier

 Travelling for work may make you the envy of your friends and colleagues, but being away from home can be tough on your body.
-At Staying Cool, we’ve played host to thousands of business people over the years and here are our top tips for working hard yet staying in shape:
+At Staying Cool, we’ve hosted thousands of guests at our business hotel in Birmingham over the years and here are some of our top tips for working hard yet staying in shape:

 1) Get the balance right